 The Blockchain Disruption imagines e-commerce powered by dispersed digital ledgers.
-Bitcoin is the most famous “dispersed digital ledger.”
-When transaction information is “in the cloud,” dispersed, and understood from many angles interesting things happen.
-This infographic provides blockchain basics.
+Bitcoin is the best known “dispersed digital ledger.”
+When transaction information is “in the cloud,” dispersed, and understood from many angles interesting things happen. s

 Find the infographic on BlockchainHub.net.

-Similarly, the “only exists in the network” objection sounds foolish too.
-More and more everything only exists in one networked system or another.
+The “it only exists in the network” objection sounds foolish too.
+More and more everything only exists in one network or another.
 Sun Microsystems John Burdette Gage was right.
 The network is the computer.
-Gage’s statement is especially true when we walk around with supercomputers of yesteryear in our pockets.

-Finally, and this may be the most absurd objection in a chain of crazy ones, no central bank controls a blockchain.
-After the meltdown of 2008, we would welcome more crowd wisdom and less central bank “too big to fail” bravado particularly when our money is concerned.
+Finally, and this may be the most absurd objection in a bunch of crazy ones, no central bank controls a blockchain.
+After the meltdown of 2008 where central banks almost created anothe depression, “Less is more,” feels right.

 The Blockchain Disruption

-In multi-point systems, the weakness or failure of one node can’t break the chain.
-And the strength of the chain works to correct any node’s weakness, compromise, or failure.
-Instead of toppling the banking Jenga blockchains create distributed protections.
+In multi-point systems, the weakness or failure of one node doesn’t break the chain.
+And the strength of the network works to correct any node weakness.

 Blockchains Aren’t Just For Bitcoin Anymore